MattterSteege/DynamicGrid/Docs/WRITING_QUERIES.md

 - Single number defaults to starting from 0, only when the single number is positive, otherwise the start value is the dataset length minus the single number
 - Start and end values are inclusive
 - Range is applied after all other query types
-- If the range exceeds available results, it will return all available data
+- If the range exceeds available results, it won't throw an error. if the dataset is 100 entries long and you request `range 200|300`, it will simply return nothing, since indexes 200-300 do not exist.

 ### 4. SORT Ordering 🔢
 **Pattern:** `sort [field] [direction]`